 When faced with a potential disciplinary issue, you should carry out a full investigation before taking any action.

-- whether the employee has received appropriate counseling or training
+- whether the employee has received appropriate counselling or training

 You should then review the evidence and decide if: